folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 docker ps --all | wc
 ```

-This should show the number 64 : 61 backend modules, Kafka, Zookeeper + the header line
+This should show the number 64 : The 61 backend modules, Kafka, Zookeeper + the header line

 ### Enable the backend modules for your tenant